Afghanistan-Taliban Crisis: Ashraf Ghani Likely to Head to US After Being Denied Landing in Tajikistan, Claim Reports

 According to the Tajik Foreign Ministry, Dushanbe (capital city of Tajikistan) received no requests on the matter from the Afghan side.
-Also Read - The Kind of Wins You Cherish a Lifetime: VVS Laxman Praises West Indies
+Also Read - Taliban Takeover 'Breaking Shackles of Slavery' in Afghanistan, Says Pakistan PM Imran Khan

 Earlier on Sunday, Ghani in a long Facebook post explained the reason behind his exit.
 The former president said he left the war-torn country to ‘avoid bloodshed’.
 Ghani said he was faced with a “hard choice” between the “armed Taliban” or “leaving the dear country that I dedicated my life to protecting the past 20 years”.